What Is FATCA and What Does It Mean for Investors?

 If you hold money in a foreign bank account and the amount in it is $10,000 or more at any time during the year, you will still need to report it to the U.S. Treasury under FABER.

 What Is FATCA Reporting and When Do You Need to Report?

 As a U.S. taxpayer, your FATCA reporting is included with your annual tax filing.
 Filing IRS Form 8938 fulfills your FATCA reporting requirements.

 Most taxpayers will want to complete this form with their tax return by the annual tax due date in April for U.S. residents.
-If you live outside the United States, the due date to file your U.S. income tax forms is usually June 15.
-But for 2020, the tax due date was extended to July 15 for both U.S. and foreign residents, due to the coronavirus outbreak.
+If you live outside the United States, the due date to file your U.S. income tax forms is usually June 15, including in 2023.

 FATCA Penalties for Noncompliance

 Penalties for non-compliance with FATCA can be quite costly.

 |U.S. Taxpayer||40% penalty on each understatement of income, plus $10,000 to $50,000 in fines|

 For most U.S. investors who keep their finances with banks and financial companies located in the United States, the reporting requirements are minimal.
 Unless you have holdings of foreign assets, you may not have to report anything at all.

 If you open bank and investment accounts with an FFI, however, you should certainly take note of FATCA requirements.
 Each year when you file taxes, which are still required even if you don't live in the United States, simply disclose your foreign assets with your tax filing.